Limit theory of discrete mathematics problems: Alpern's Caching Game

-We can also assume that $\int f_t(x) \d x = t$ for all $t \in [0, 1]$.
-This will be convenient to assume when we are showing lower bounds on the value of the game, and not to assume for upper bounds.
+\begin{Note} We can get an equivalent problem by assuming that $\int f_t(x) \d x = t$ for all $t \in [0, 1]$.
+This will be convenient to assume when we are showing upper bounds on the value of the game.
+Also, we can omit the condition that $f$ is monotone increasing in the second coordinate, which will be useful for lower bounds. \end{Note}